KlipperScreen/KlipperScreen/docs/Configuration.md

 # Can be 'full' indicating that the full name is shown, 'short' for the first letter, or None (default) for no name
 # titlebar_name_type: None

-# Low limit for remaining spool weight in the title bar, in grams.
-# When the active spool drops below this value, the spool icon and weight turn red.
-# spool_low_limit: 20

 # Z probe calibrate position
 # By default it tries to guess the correct location
 # it will try using zero reference position, safe_z, mesh midddle, middle of axis length, etc